anvilgeorge/anti-scraping-tool/README.md

 Usage: ./ad [-d days] [-o octets]

+eg: ./ad -d 1 -o 2
+- report for 2 octets for yesterday

 days is the number of days prior, 0 - today, 1 - yesterday, 2 - the day before

 day default: 0, i.e. today, if -d is not specfied

 Octets is the number of octets that are used to count requests. eg. all requests under xxx.yyy will be reported if 2 is specified for octets and xxx.yyy.zzz if 3 is specified.
 Some scrappers will use multiple ip addresses with the same first 2 octets to avoid detection and that is where reporting based on the first 2 octets can be helpful.

 You will generally need the 3 octets of an ip address in order to properly identify the registrant using the scripts that follow.
 2 octets are only helpful to identify scrapers that are using multiple ip addresses with different 3 octets but share to same leading 2 octets.
-If you identify a 2 octet ip address of interest, then rerun the script with 3 octets and identify a 3 octet ip address with the same leading 2 octets.
-Use that 3 octet ip address to then identify the registrant with the following scripts.
+If you identify a 2 octet ip address of interest, then rerun the script with 3 octets and identify a 3 octet ip address with the same 2 leadihng octets that are of interest.
+Use that 3 octet ip address to then identify the registrant with the other scripts as described below.

 Octets default: 3 octets, if -o is not specfied